Art vs Science. Why pick one when you can have both?

 When I first started working for Bays Consulting, the idea of working in a data-orientated company was, quite frankly, daunting.
 Growing up, I’d been fonder of the ‘arts’ subjects rather than any of the core STEM subjects, eventually going on to take History, Philosophy and Politics as A Levels and studying Media at University.
 Nevertheless, I was excited to step up to the challenge, doing what I love for a company based on an unfamiliar topic to me.
-Much to my joy, as time has passed, I’ve became more and more familiar with overlaps between the arts and science.
+Much to my joy, as time has passed, I’ve become more and more familiar with overlaps between the arts and science.

 In terms of social media, it’s been important to keep an eye on the analytics from week-to-week to gauge which content is working and which content isn’t so effective.
 This has shown how important the numbers are, even to me in my seemingly ‘contrasting’ field of work.
 Getting to grips with using formula in excel spreadsheets for creating content calendars has also been important (and something I am continuing to try and get my head around!)